MushroomFleet/StableCascade-text2image/README.md

 we used A100 to test, takes 15-20 minutes for the first inference, and then 14 seconds per batch of 4 after

+You can run txt2image, Image Variation and Image to Image with this notebook.